Managing Your Farmer Rancher Grant

 NCR-SARE grantees may request a no-cost extension for their project if it will not be completed by the project end date.
 Grantees are encouraged to make their requests at least two months before the project's original end date.

-For Farmer Rancher Grants, send no-cost extension and rebudget requests to Joan Benjamin.
+Send no-cost extension and rebudget requests to the Farmer Rancher Grant Program Coordinator, Joan Benjamin.

 Information that must be included in your letter: